Sweaty mice - not anymore!

 I can already see you gamers out there drooling over this because you know you want your good hand to be nice and dry during your hardcore gameplays.
 With any wrist pad, you want it to support your, well wrist properly and be mobile enough to move all over the place with your mouse (not slowing you down).
 The fact that the Booster cools your palm while providing support is a bonus.
 So let’s see how well it performs when we put it to the test.

 LOOK AND FEEL

 For the week that I used the Booster, I some times had to turn off the fans because my palm was freezing cold.
-Yup it can get cold specially if you work or play in an air conditioned environment (in which case you don’t need the cooling feature, but the wrist pad is still handy).
+Yup, it can get cold especially if you work or play in an air-conditioned environment (in which case you don’t need the cooling feature, but the wrist pad is still handy).

 The Evercool Booster is probably not for everyone and every situation, but it will absolutely find a place for some gamers or enthusiasts.
 The designed to be compact and lightweight so it glides easily with your wrist and mouse.
 It will glide easily on almost any smooth surface that any optical mouse will work on.
 It is also portable enough to go with you on trips whether it’s for business or pleasure (LAN parties anyone?).
 Overall I was very satisfied with the level of support the Booster provided my wrist and not to mention how cool it kept my palm.
 During the week of my testing, I didn’t have a single moment where my palm was sweating while using the Booster.
 I would highly recommend the Evercool Booster Cool Wrist Pad to anyone looking for wrist support and cooling at the same time.
 It retails for around $15 USD at a lot of shops but you may be able to find it for a lot less online.